rustam/python-ilorest-library/docs/index.rst

 .. image:: /images/hpe_logo2.png
    :width: 150pt

-Python iLO RESTful Library
+Python iLO Redfish Library
 ==========================

-The Python iLO RESTful library is the platform on which the HPE RESTful tool was built on.
-It's main purpose is to simplify the inband and outband communication to the HPE RESTful API.
-The HPE RESTful API for iLO is a RESTful application programming interface for the management of iLO and iLO Chassis Manager based HPE servers.
-REST (Representational State Transfer) is a web based software architectural style consisting a set of constraints that focus on a system's resource.
-HPE REST library performs the basic HTTP operations GET, POST, PUT, PATCH and DELETE on resources using the HATEOS (Hypermedia as the Engine of Application) REST architecture.
-The API allows the clients to manage and interact with iLO through a fixed URL and several URIs.
-Go to the `API overview <API-Overview.html>`_ section for more details.
+The iLO Redfish Library is a python library built for interacting with systems that implement the **Redfish API**, which includes the HPE iLO RESTful API.
+The library is the platform on which the `RESTful Interface tool <https://github.com/HewlettPackard/python-redfish-utility>`_ was built on.

+The library can connect **remotely** to any BMC that implements a Redfish API via HTTPS or **locally** to an HPE server using the HPE CHIF interface and implements Redfish or Legacy Rest APIs.
+On top of this functionality, the library also offers remote and local support for the Legacy HPE iLO RESTful API that was the starting point for the DMTF Redfish standard.

+For more information on the HPE iLO RESTful API and Redfish see the `API overview <API-Overview.html>`_.

+.. note::  HPE's Legacy Rest API is available starting in **iLO 4 2.00**. iLO 4 is Redfish conformant starting with **iLO 4 2.30**.
+In iLO 5 and above the iLO RESTful API is Redfish only.

 Documentation
 -------------